 If you can roll up your sleeves and devote a good amount of time to ensure deep cleaning of your oven then it is indeed worth the attempt.
 But if you feel that you can achieve only surface cleaning with minimum realistic results with your efforts then opt for some professional cleaning services.
 They use modern cleaning tools and techniques to give you a showroom standard clean and fresh oven.
 It prolongs the life of your appliance adding many more years of use.
 They ensure every corner of the appliance is clean and dry before they reassemble all the parts back.

-However, professional cleaning services come at a cost and be ready to shell out that charge to obtain a sparkling oven.
+However, professional cleaning services come at a cost, and be ready to shell out around Rs.1000 to obtain a sparkling oven.

 So, the next time you decide to bake, check whether your oven is clean and fresh or not, else dive into a cleaning spree with some of the above tips and hacks.
 Because just like your freshly baked perfect cookies your oven needs to be clean and fresh too.